q3k/qf100/README.md

  1. A 3-stage, in-order 32-bit Lanai core
  2. 2KB of SRAM
+ 3. An SPI flash memory controller with 1024kb of instruction/data cache
- 3. A Wishbone interconnect/fabric
+ 3. A Wishbone interconnect/fabric containing:
- 4. An SPI controller
+   1. An SPI controller
- 5. A GPIO controller
+   2. A GPIO controller
- 6. A simple timer
+   3. A simple timer

 Notably absent are: an interrupt system and a debug interface.